 One of North America’s most unique ecosystems, the Highlands-Cashiers area sits along the basins and plateaus of the foothills of the Appalachian Mountains, where heavy annual rainfall, moderate year-round temperatures and powerful rivers have created a temperate tropical rainforest home to more than 60 rare or endemic plant species.

-In the summer they’re joined by Fire Pink, Enchanted Nightshade, and Grass-of-Parnassus that flowers well into September and October, transforming the region into a multicolored wonderland.
+In the summer they’re joined by fire pink, enchanter’s nightshade, and grass-of-Parnassus that flower well into September and October, transforming the region into a multicolored wonderland.
 Learning the names and likely flowering spots of the region’s many unique plants is a pastime that can enhance your appreciation for the area.

 Known collectively as the Jocassee Gorges, the Chattooga, Nantahala, Cullasaja and Tuckaseigee rivers flow through Macon and Jackson counties eastward, playing host to several spectacular waterfalls accessible by hike or highway.